Charles J. Senger

 Ph.D.
 Michigan State University 1989

-Prior to joining Cooley, Professor Senger clerked for several judges, including the Chief Judge of the Michigan Court of Appeals, and was an associate at a major Detroit law firm.
-While at Cooley, Professor Senger conducted research studies on admissions, teaching and grading.
+Prior to joining WMU-Cooley Law School, Professor Senger clerked for several judges, including the Chief Judge of the Michigan Court of Appeals, and was an associate at a major Detroit law firm.
+While at WMU-Cooley, Professor Senger conducted research studies on admissions, teaching and grading.
 His doctoral dissertation focused on when certain thinking skills are learned in law school.
 He is a member of the American Bar Association, the American Psychological Association, the American Educational Research Association, the National Council on Measurement in Education, and the National Association of Flight Instructors.

 Professor Senger was a managing editor of the Journal of Urban Law at the University of Detroit Law School.
 While serving in the Army, he clerked for military judges at Fort Knox, Ky., and began an association with flying that led to becoming a certified flight instructor.

-Professor Senger complements his classroom experience with cross disciplinary research, initially as part of a master's program in measurement and evaluation.
+Professor Senger complemented his classroom experience with cross disciplinary research, initially as part of a master's program in measurement and evaluation.
 Later, Professor Senger completed a doctoral program in educational psychology.
-His focus has been law student learning at the Thomas M. Cooley Law School.
-Professor Senger concentrates his current research on the teaching and learning of expertise in legal problem solving, especially approaches using reasoning by analogy.
+His focus was on law student learning at WMU-Cooley.
+Professor Senger concentrated his research on the teaching and learning of expertise in legal problem solving, especially approaches using reasoning by analogy.

 Professor Senger taught a wide range of courses, concentrating in later years on Property and an elective, Law and Spirituality.